ateliercw/beer-club/README.md

-# beer-club
+# Beer Club Slides

-The (simple) site for Shortcut beer club presentations
+This is a basic Nuxt.js app that runs slides for beer club